Really-Simple-Plugins/complianz-gdpr/readme.txt

 Plugin to help you make your site GDPR compliant with a conditional cookie warning and customized cookie policy based on the results of the built in cookie scan.
 Blocks third thirdparty cookies from all major third party services.

 == Description ==
 Complianz GDPR will help you to make your website quickly GDPR compliant.
-Third party cookies are blocked until the user accepts the cookie warning.
-Includes a cookie warning, customized cookie policy based on the results of the built in cookie scan.
-The detected cookies are prefilled with the shipped cookie database.

 = Features =
 * Automatically detects if you need a cookie warning